Lenalenalena-cl/adoptmeow-server/README.md

 # <p  align="center" style="font-size: 28px ;"> <img align="center" src="https://cdn-icons-png.flaticon.com/512/1864/1864514.png" style="height: 40px; with: 30px">meowdopt API </p>

-- It is a cat API seeded with a list of cats and shelters from Alberta, Canada.
+- It is a cat API seeded with a list of cats and shelters from Toronto, Canada.

 ## Table of contents